ebuchman/blog/content/posts/coins-history.md

 grossi spread across Europe, where it was used for wages and rents, while deniers went on being used for small purchases and alms.
-In Tuscany, its grossi circulated at 12 denari, or 1 soldi.[^tuscan-grossi] Meaning the Tuscan soldi, which had until now been just a unit of account, finally materialized as a large silver coin.
-The same thing happened in France, in 1266, with the new silver _gros tournois_, worth 1 _sous tournois_.[^french-grossi] The _sous tournois_, which had only ever been a unit of account, materialized as its own coin.
+In Tuscany, its grossi circulated at 12 denari, or 1 soldi.[^tuscan-grossi] Meaning the Tuscan soldi, which had until now been just a unit of account (worth 12 denari), finally materialized as a large silver coin.
+The same thing happened in France, in 1266, with the new silver _gros tournois_, worth 1 _sous tournois_.[^french-grossi] The _sous tournois_, which had only ever been a unit of account (worth 12 denier), materialized as its own coin.
 But these grossi would not be worth a soldi or a sous for long, as the sous of account was defined as 12 deniers, and the denier continued to lighten or debase.
 Thus the unit of account would devalue, and the value of the grossi in